Efficient Online ML API Selection for Multi-Label Classification Tasks: Experiments

-\paragraph{Multi-label Image Classification: A Case Study.} Let us start with multi-label image classification on the COCO dataset.
+\paragraph{Multi-label Image Classification: A Case Study.} Let us start with multi-label image classification on the COCO dataset~\cite{Dataset_COCO_2014}.
 We set budget $b=6$, the price of Everypixel, the cheapest commercial API (except the open source model from GitHub).
 For comparison, we also use the average quality score over all predicted labels as the confidence score and adapt FrugalML \cite{FrugalML2020} with the same budget ($=6$) as another baseline .

 Figure \ref{fig:SFAME:casestudyflow} demonstrates the learned \systemnamesecond{} strategy.
-As shown in Figure \ref{fig:SFAME:casestudyflow} (a), the learned \systemnamesecond{} reduces the cost by mostly using the Everypixel API (45\%, 6\$), occasionally calling Microsoft API (32\%, 10\$), and rarely invoking the Google API (0.4\%, 15\$).
-Note that the performance of \systemnamesecond{} highly depends on the threshold value $\hat{p}$.
-As shown in Figure \ref{fig:SFAME:casestudyflow} (b) and (c), when the threshold is too small, \systemnamesecond{} tends to call the more accurate and expensive APIs.
-However, it ends up with running out of budget quickly, and for quite some data points only base service can be used, leading to low accuracy.
-When the threshold value is too large, \systemnamesecond{} tends to call the cheaper but less accurate APIs, which failing to full use the budget and thus causing low accuracy too.
-The $\hat{p}$ value learned by \systemnamesecond{} (blue point in Figure \ref{fig:SFAME:casestudyflow} (b) and (c)) produces the optimal accuracy given the budget.
+As shown in Figure \ref{fig:SFAME:casestudyflow} (a), the learned \systemnamesecond{} reduces the cost by mostly using the Everypixel API (45\%, 6\$) and occasionally calling Microsoft API (32\%, 10\$), and rarely invoking the Google API (0.4\%, 15\$).
+Note that its performance depends on the threshold value $\hat{p}$.
+As shown in Figure \ref{fig:SFAME:casestudyflow} (b) and (c), for small thresholds, \systemnamesecond{} tends to call the more accurate and expensive APIs.
+However, it runs out of budget quickly, and for many data points only base service can be used, leading to low accuracy.
+For large thresholds, \systemnamesecond{} tends to call cheaper but less accurate APIs, failing to fully use the budget and thus causing low accuracy too.
+The $\hat{p}$ value learned by \systemnamesecond{} (blue point in Figure \ref{fig:SFAME:casestudyflow} (b) and (c)) produces the optimal accuracy given the budget. \eat{

-Table \ref{tab:SFAME:casestudycompare} shows that \systemnamesecond{}'s accuracy (0.514) is higher than that of the best ML service (Microsoft, 0.475) and majority vote (Maj 0.501), while its cost is much lower.
-This is primarily because \systemnamesecond{} learns when the cheaper APIs perform better and call them aptly. \systemnamesecond{} also outperforms FrugalML.
-This is due to (i) that FrugalML cannot utilize the label information due to explosion of complexity, and (ii) that the label combiner in \systemnamesecond{} gives higher accuracy than both the base and add-on APIs.
+} Figure \ref{fig:SFAME:casestudyflow} (d) shows that \systemnamesecond{}'s accuracy (0.514) is higher than that of the best ML service (MS, 0.475) and majority vote (Maj 0.501), while its cost is much lower.
+This is primarily because \systemnamesecond{} learns when the cheaper APIs perform better and call them aptly. \systemnamesecond{} also outperforms FrugalML by exploiting the label combination.
+This is due to (i) that \systemname{} cannot utilize the label information due to explosion of complexity, and (ii) that the label combiner in \systemnamesecond{} gives higher accuracy than both the base and add-on APIs.